Privacy and Your Personal Information

 Where we are required by law, or for legitimate business needs, we will obtain information about you from third parties, but only after we have your consent to do so.
 For example, the third parties we may need to contact include: credit reference agencies, employers, banks, solicitors etc. in order to obtain references, verify your identity and confirm your income.

 Certain types of insurance may involve disclosure by you of information relating to historic or current criminal convictions or offences.
-When we process any criminal records checks we do so in accordance with The Data Protection Act 2018 (Schedule 1, Part 3, Paragraph 33) and relevant legislation.
+When we process any criminal records checks we do so in accordance with The Data Protection Act 2018 (Schedule 1, Part 3, Paragraph 33) and Article 10 GDPR.
 We will only carry out such checks where they are necessary.

 How we use your information